Cyrus Grace Dunham: Writing and activism

 Dunham has written for The New Yorker, Artforum and Granta; as well as Transgender Herstory in 99 Objects: Legends and Mythologies at the ONE National Gay & Lesbian Archives, UNCOUNTED: Call & Response at Vienna Secession and the AL-UGH-ORIES monograph, as part of Nicole Eisenman's exhibition at the New Museum.

 In 2016, Dunham's first collection of poetry and short essays, The Fool, was published.
 The publication is a free, online-only web-book published by Curse of Cherifa.

 Dunham's memoir, A Year Without a Name, was published in October 2019 by Little, Brown and Company.
 The book was met with positive reviews from The Atlantic, Kirkus Reviews and them.
 A short section of the book was published online in The New Yorker.

 Dunham has collaborated frequently with transgender activist Tourmaline; their work together includes public speaking, writing, and performance.
 In 2020, Dunham co-founded Deluge Books, a queer literary press, with Hannah Baer and Emily Segal.

 Film

 Dunham's first film appearance was in the 2006 short, Dealing, as June, a 13-year-old art dealer.
 Dealing was written and directed by Dunham's older sister.

-In 2010, Dunham starred in a second film written and directed by his sister, called Tiny Furniture, in which Dunham's sister and mother played characters that were loosely based on their own family.
+In 2010, Dunham starred in a second film written and directed by their sister, called Tiny Furniture, in which Dunham's sister and mother played characters that were loosely based on their own family.

 Dunham stars as Junior in the film Happy Birthday, Marsha! about the gay activist Marsha P. Johnson and transgender activist Sylvia Rivera in the hours before the Stonewall riots.
 Dunham also appeared in artist A.K.
 Burns' multi-channel video installation A Smeary Spot.